pkingstonxyz/lizpat/README.md

  - [ ] Implement tests for reading floats
  - [ ] Implement tests for reading strings
  - [ ] Implement tests for reading parens/cells

-## Decisions/Thoughts

-Identifiers are not stored in a given Sexp cell, instead they are stored as an array index which points to the identifier.
-(I don't know if this is a bad idea or not.
-I think java does something similar?
-Idk I don't have internet lmao)

-## Pseudocode

-\* means it is a stretch goal/deferred/not an immediate goal

-read(str) -> s-expr
- - Reads in a string to s-expressions

-eval(s-expr) -> s-expr
- - Evaluates an s-expression

-print(s-expr) -> void
- - prints in human readable format

-prn(s-expr)* -> void
- - imperatively prints in *read* readable format

 ```